-Security MUST be completely negotiated within the Login Phase.
+Authentication-related Security keys (Section 12) MUST be completely negotiated within the Login Phase.
 The use of underlying IPsec security is specified in Section 9.3 and in [RFC3723]. iSCSI support for security within the protocol only consists of authentication in the Login Phase.